zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The signing transaction interface is used by the transaction initiator to sign the transaction using the private key of the account.
-The specific interface call is as follows:
+The interface call is as follows:

 ::